SalladShooter/fonetiks/readme.md

 # Fonetiks
 A project to try and make english more phonetic whilst keeping the pronounciation intact!
 ## Example
-This is an example of the script in action.
-Ðis is æn eksæmple ov ðe skript in æcʃon.
+This is an example of the script in action. Ðis is æn eksæmple ov ðe skript in ækʃon.
 ## How to assist
 Make a seprate fork then make a pull request so we can review and add your changes.
 But keep your vibe coding out of our project!
 ## Changes to major build